Six Ways to Have a Better Board Meeting

-Just like in school, a little study prep goes a long way.
-About a week before your next board meeting, you should review any need-to-know information so that you’re ready to tackle any important topics that may arise.
-A knowledgeable community management company will facilitate this step by providing your community manager with the resources and support they require.
-For example, at FirstService Residential, the standard is for community managers to send out a board packet approximately five days before the meeting.
-The packet will typically include a meeting agenda, answers to commonly asked questions and suggested motions.
+Just like in school, a little studying goes a long way.
+About a week before your next board meeting, review your board packet with your community manager so that you’re ready to tackle any important topics that may arise.
+A knowledgeable HOA management company will facilitate this step by providing your manager with the resources and support they need.
+For example, at FirstService Residential, community managers are expected to send out a board packet about five days before the meeting.
+The packet typically includes a meeting agenda, answers to common questions and suggested motions.

 Board meeting or “bored” meeting?
 No one wants to endure a long, tedious meeting, even when it involves their community.
-When it comes to HOA board meetings in particular, long meetings can often impede good decision-making.
-That’s why you should aim to keep the meeting to a maximum of one hour.
-Your community manager and community management company should provide your board with the support and resources needed to help keep your meetings concise and productive.
+Additionally, long meetings can often hinder good decision-making and confuse core or important messages you are looking to convey to residents.
+That’s why you should aim to keep the meeting to a maximum of one hour (yes, it’s possible if you have the resources and support to prep ahead of time!).
+Your community manager and management company should provide your board with the support and resources needed to help keep your meetings concise and productive.

 A great board meeting can lose steam if it plays host to a long venting session from a board member or resident.
-While it’s important to be passionate about your community, you should place some limitations on topics and speakers so you have some parameters in place.
+To stick to your agenda, it’s critical to set up parameters for topics and speakers.
 A good best practice is to limit an individual’s time speaking on one topic to three minutes.
-A well-trained community manager can help you put together some helpful parameters and best practices for your next board meeting.
-More importantly, they can also employ these tactics while facilitating the meeting.
+A well-trained community manager can help you create and facilitate helpful parameters for your next board meeting.

-All HOA boards should adhere to a code of conduct that is outlined in your governing documents.
+All boards should adhere to a code of conduct that is outlined in your governing documents.
 Having a code of conduct in place prior to board meetings helps ensure a respectful, courteous and engaging environment.
-The code of conduct may include time limitations on speakers and it will often identify who can attend and speak at meetings.
-A knowledgeable community management company can help you develop and enforce a solid code of conduct that checks all the right boxes.
+The code of conduct may include time limitations on speakers and identify who can attend and speak at meetings.
+Your association management company should help you develop and enforce a solid code of conduct.

 Actively listening goes a long way with your fellow board members and residents.
-By making a concerted effort to listen more than you speak, you’ll gain favor with your board and the community at large.
+By making an effort to listen more than you speak, you’ll gain favor with your board and the community at large.
 Board members and residents often just want to be heard and valued, even if they don’t get their way in the end.
-By actively listening to them, you are displaying genuine respect and appreciations for their concerns.
+By actively listening to them, you are displaying genuine respect and appreciation for their concerns.